-We previously entered into the Second Amended and Restated Change of Control and Severance Agreements that provided for certain benefits in the event of a Change of Control with each of Mark K. Oki, John L. Slebir and Santosh T. Varghese, M.D.
-In May 2018, we entered into the Third Amended and Restated Change of Control Severance Agreements with each of Mark K. Oki, John L. Slebir, Santosh T. Varghese, M.D., John Amos, and M. Scott Oehrlein; such agreements superseded the Second Amended and Restated Change of Control and Severance Agreements for Messrs.
+We previously entered into the Second Amended and Restated Change of Control and Severance Agreement that provided for certain benefits in the event of a Change of Control with each of Mark K. Oki, John L. Slebir and Santosh T. Varghese, M.D.
+In April 2018, we entered into the Third Amended and Restated Change of Control and Severance Agreement (the "Amended Agreement") with each of John P. Amos, M. Scott Oehrlein, Mark K. Oki, John L. Slebir, and Santosh T. Varghese, M.D.; such agreements superseded the Second Amended and Restated Change of Control and Severance Agreement for Messrs.
 Oki and Slebir and Dr. Varghese.
-In addition, our former Chief Executive Officer's Employment Agreement provided for certain benefits in the event of a Change of Control.
+In April 2018, our wholly own subsidiary, Willow Biopharma Inc., entered into a Change of Control and Severance Agreement with Mr. Suh.
+In August 2018, we entered into the Amended Agreement with Mr. Suh, on substantially the same terms as the Amended Agreement entered into with each of our other executive officers.
+The Amended Agreement superseded the Change of Control and Severance Agreement Mr. Suh previously entered into with Willow Biopharma Inc.

 The above referenced agreements recognize that there may be periods where another company, entity or individual considers the possibility of acquiring the Company or that a change in our Board may otherwise occur (collectively known as a Change of Control), with or without the approval of our Board.
 These agreements recognize that such an event may cause a distraction to employees, which may in turn cause employees to consider alternative employment opportunities.
 The Board determined that it was in the best interest of the Company to give such employees an incentive to continue their employment during periods when the threat or occurrence of a Change of Control may exist.
-The Employment Agreement and the Third Amended and Restated Change of Control and Severance Agreements are discussed in more detail in the sections entitled "Compensation and Discussion Analysis" and "Potential Payments Upon Termination or Change of Control for each Named Executive Officer" found elsewhere in this Proxy Statement.
+The Third Amended and Restated Change of Control and Severance Agreement is discussed in more detail in the section entitled "Potential Payments Upon Termination or Change of Control for each Named Executive Officer" found elsewhere in this Proxy Statement.